 % Attendance Level of Intervention Responsibility No lateness No lateness concerns.
 Analyse the end of term monitoring.
 Celebrate punctuality.
-The School Lead on these actions Lateness concerns.
-1 or 2 late arrivals in a week Lateness is to be challenged by the member of staff admitting the late child into school by speaking to the parent where possible and asking them why their child is late.
+The School SAC on these actions 1 or 2 late arrivals in a week Lateness concerns.
+Lateness is to be challenged by the member of staff admitting the late child into school by speaking to the parent where possible and asking them why their child is late.
 Offer advice or support to parents if necessary.
 Record it in the school's late system.
 Send a lateness warning letter to parents outlining concerns and consequences if punctuality does not improve.
-The School Lead on these actions Significant lateness concerns.
+The School SAC on these actions 3 or 4 late arrivals Significant lateness concerns.
 Regularly monitor the need to issue lateness letters.
-Issue written warnings (lateness letters) about concerns at the Head teacher's discretion School Lead 3 or 4 late arrivals in a week At the end of monitoring: School Lead/LA If there is improvement in punctuality, continue monitoring.
-If there is no improvement in punctuality convene a Lateness Panel Meeting (with the Head teacher and a member of the management committee present) to enable the school and parents to agree and write down a parent/pupil/school contract and action plan to improve a child's punctuality.
+Issue written warnings (lateness letters) about concerns at the Head teacher's discretion School SAC in a week At the end of monitoring: If there is improvement in punctuality, continue monitoring.
+If there is no improvement in punctuality convene a lateness meeting (with the Head teacher and/or senior attendance champion) to enable the school and parents to agree and write down a parent/pupil/school 'attendance contract' and action plan to improve a child's punctuality.
 If lateness continues, escalate the lateness to consideration as unauthorised absence and move over to the attendance escalation procedure.
-Officer
+School SAC /LA Officer